hornadam8/park-hopper-app/README.md

 These trips are viewable on the users profile page.

-To see this application at work, clone this repository, access its directory from your terminal and run shotgun.
+To see this application at work, clone this repository, access its directory from your terminal and run bundle install, then shotgun.
 The site will be visible at localhost:9393.